ironbar/orangutan/reports/04_Modeling.md

 ### Results

-The first submissions achieve a poor score of 35 on LB, however it may be caused by using just 4 arenas.
+The first submissions achieve a poor score of 35 on LB, however it may be caused by using just 4 arenas by a mistake.

 <!---